phsym/prettytable-rs/README.md

 ## Do it with style

-Tables can be added some style like colors (background / foreground), bold, and italic, thanks to the `term` crate.
+Tables can be added some with style like colors (background / foreground), bold, and italic, thanks to the `term` crate.

-You can add `term` style attributes to cells programmatically :
+You can add `term` style attributes to cells programmatically:
 ```rust
 extern crate term;
 use term::{Attr, color};